Project Status

 "During [the] rainy season, I don't like drinking this water because it's usually dirty," said 8-year-old Faith A., shown below in white collecting water from the damaged spring.

-The energy people use getting to the dilapidated spring and waiting in long lines for their turn to collect water leaves them with little time or energy to do the other essential things in their lives, decreasing productivity and progress.
+The energy people use to get to the dilapidated spring and wait in long lines for their turn to collect water leaves them with little time or energy to do the other essential things in their lives, decreasing productivity and progress.

 Sadly, the water people work so hard to collect is unsafe to drink, resulting in diarrhea, stomachache, and frequent cases of typhoid.
 Illnesses drain community members' vital resources they need daily, decreasing the possibility of improving their futures.

 "The current infections of diseases have continued to make [me] poor since [I] spend a lot of resources on medication [for] my family.
-[I] am not able to make any savings," said 70-year-old farmer Consolata Ouma (seen above).
+[I] am not able to make any savings," said 70-year-old farmer Consolata Ouma.

 The protection of the spring will enable people like Consolata and Faith to collect sufficient clean water to meet their daily needs and regain their health and resources to improve their lives.